 Before taking tolbutamide

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking tolbutamide it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking tolbutamide it is important that your doctor knows:

-- If you have been told you have porphyria or glucose 6-phosphate dehydrogenase (G6PD) deficiency.
-These are rare inherited disorders.
+- If you have been told you have either porphyria or glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+These are both rare inherited disorders.